 GUIDING PRINCIPLE:

-A quality program has measurable program and outcomes-based goals; and a system and plan in place for gathering data, engaging in data- driven decision-making, implementing program improvement strategies, and regularly reassessing outcomes.
+A quality program has measurable program and outcomes-based goals that are co-created by stakeholders and a system and plan in place for gathering data, engaging in data-driven decision-making, implementing program improvement strategies, and regularly reassessing outcomes.

 8.1 Delineates measurable program goals and objectives that reflect the organization’s mission